 - connect with family history, traditions, and cultural heritage

 - understand your first language more deeply

 - appreciate what it takes to learn a language with attuned cultural sensitivity

 - pave the path to learning new languages

 - open up doors to learning abroad or traveling overseas

 CLA offers a variety of resources to help you achieve your language goals and put your skills to work.
 Feel free to browse FAQs for any concerns or common questions that you may have regarding the second language requirement.

 CLA offers many different language options.
 You can fulfill the second language requirement with any of the following languages.

-- American Sign Language (offered by CEHD)
+- American Sign Language (in CEHD)

 - Greek (classical)